Tavroswyn/StealthChangerDocs/docs/hardware/calibration_tools.md

 ## Sexball Probe
-The Sexball gets its rather raunchy name from being a derivative of [Sexbolt Z Endstop](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop){:target="_blank"}.
-The addition of a ball at the end of the shaft allows us to do multi directional (XYZ) probing.
+The Sexball gets its rather raunchy name from being a derivative of hartk's [Sexbolt Z Endstop](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop){:target="_blank"}.
+The addition of a ball at the end of the shaft allows it to do multi axis (XYZ) probing.

 Converting an existing [Sexbolt Z Endstop](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop){:target="_blank"} is easy, all you need is to replace the existing shaft with a M5 threaded (one end) shaft and 12mm threaded ball.